ShowStopper3/MonsterHunt/README.md

 Description
 -------------
-Monster-Hunt is a Java (text) based implementation of a monster hunt game.
+Monster-Hunt is a Java (text) based implementation of a hunt game.

 This game is in its initial state where player can walk through the game, find items and fight with some _nice_ Monsters! and save and resume the game at any point.